CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Method

 \section{Method}

-\paragraph{Overview.} As illustrated in \cref{Fig2_HugRAG_pipeline}, HugRAG operates in two distinct phases to address the aforementioned structural bottlenecks.
+\paragraph{Overview.} As illustrated in \cref{Fig2_HugRAG_pipeline}, CausalRAG2 operates in two distinct phases to address the aforementioned structural bottlenecks.
 In the \textbf{offline phase}, we construct a hierarchical knowledge structure $\mathcal{H}$ partitioned into modules, which are then interconnected via \textbf{causal gates} $\mathcal{G}_c$ to enable logical traversals.
-In the \textbf{online phase}, HugRAG performs a \textbf{gated expansion} to break modular isolation, followed by a \textbf{causal filtering} step to eliminate spurious noise.
-The overall procedure is formalized in \cref{alg:hugrag_full}, and we detail each component in the subsequent sections.
+In the \textbf{online phase}, CausalRAG2 performs a \textbf{gated expansion} to break modular isolation, followed by a \textbf{causal filtering} step to eliminate spurious noise.
+The overall procedure is formalized in \cref{alg:hugrag_full} (see function definitions in Appendix \ref{app:alo_detail}), and we detail each component in the subsequent sections.